nodemcu/nodemcu-firmware/docs/en/spiffs.md

 # SPIFFS File System

-The NodeMCU project uses the SPIFFS filesystem to store files in the flash chip.
-The technical details about how this is configured can be found below, along with vairous build time options.
+The NodeMCU project uses the [SPIFFS](https://github.com/pellepl/spiffs) filesystem to store files in the flash chip.
+The technical details about how this is configured can be found below, along with various build time options.

 # spiffsimg - Manipulate SPI Flash File System disk images